Improving access to living kidney donation for Black kidney patients

 Could you be a Phone Buddy?

-Find out what you need to become a GOLD living donor phone buddy÷
+Find out what you need to become a GOLD phone buddy÷